Automattic/vip-governance-plugin/README.md

----
-### :warning: This plugin is currently in Beta.
-It is designed to run on [WordPress VIP][wpvip].
-This beta release is not intended for use on a production environment.
----

 # VIP Governance plugin

 This WordPress plugin adds additional governance capabilities to the block editor.
 This is accomplished via two dimensions: